Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: Introduction

-The notion of {\em semi-edges} has been introduced in the modern topological graph theory and it is becoming more and more frequently used.
-(As this is a relatively new notion, the terminology has not yet stabilized, semi-edges are often called half-edges, and sometimes fins.)
+The notion of {\em semi-edges} has been introduced in the modern topological graph theory and it is becoming more and more frequently used (the terminology has not yet stabilized; semi-edges are often called half-edges, and sometimes fins).
 Mednykh and Nedela recently wrote a monograph~\cite{nedela_mednykh} in which they summarize and survey the ambitions and efforts behind generalizing the notion of graph coverings to the graphs with semi-edges.
 This generalization, as the authors pinpoint, is not artificial as such graphs emerge ``in the situation of taking quotients of simple graphs by groups of automorphisms which are semiregular on vertices and darts (arcs) and which may fix edges''.
-As authors put it: ``A problem arises when one wants to consider quotients of such graphs (graphs embedded to surfaces) by an involution fixing an edge $e$ but transposing the two incident vertices.
-The edge $e$ is halved and mapped to a semiedge --- an edge with one free end.''
+As the authors put it: ``A problem arises when one wants to consider quotients of such graphs (graphs embedded to surfaces) by an involution fixing an edge $e$ but transposing the two incident vertices.
+The edge $e$ is halved and mapped to a semi-edge --- an edge with one free end.''
 This direction of research proved to be very fruitful and provided many applications and generalizations to various parts of algebraic graph theory.
-For example, Malni{\v{c}} et al.~\cite{n:MalnivcMP04} considered semi-edges during their study of abelian covers and as they write ``...in order to have a broader range of applications we allow graphs to have semiedges.''
-To highlight a few other contributions, the reader is invited to consult~\cite{n:NedelaS96,n:MalnicNS00}, the surveys \cite{kwak2007graphs} and (aforementioned) \cite{nedela_mednykh}, and finally for more recent results the series of papers~\cite{n:FialaKKN14,arxiv1609.03013,n:FialaKKN18}.
-It is also worth noting that the graphs with semi-edges were introduced independently and naturally in mathematical physics by Getzler and Karpanov~\cite{getzler1998modular}.
+For example, Malni{\v{c}}, Maru\v{s}i\v{c}, and Poto\v{c}nik~\cite{n:MalnivcMP04} considered semi-edges during their study of abelian covers and as they write ``...in order to have a broader range of applications we allow graphs to have semi-edges.''
+To highlight a few other contributions, the reader is invited to consult~\cite{n:NedelaS96,n:MalnicNS00}, the surveys \cite{kwak2007graphs} and (aforementioned)~\cite{nedela_mednykh}, and finally for more recent results the series of papers~\cite{n:FialaKKN14,arxiv1609.03013,n:FialaKKN18}.
+It is also worth noting that the concept of graphs with semi-edges was introduced independently and naturally in mathematical physics by Getzler and Karpanov~\cite{getzler1998modular}.

+From the graph-theoretical point of view, semi-edges allow an elegant and unifying description of several crucial graph-theoretical notions.
+For instance, as seen in Section~\ref{s:onevertex}, a simple cubic graph is 3-edge-colorable if and only if it covers the one-vertex graph with three semi-edges, and a simple cubic graph contains a perfect matching if and only if it covers the one-vertex graph with one loop and one semi-edge.